-As of the December 31, 2015, actuarial valuation, the unfunded liability of the Uniform Defined Benefit Pension is \$3,318,496, with a funding ratio of 81.26%.
-However, in 2015, the plan overall performance was flat with it barely breaking even, which was better than the market.
+As of the December 31, 2016, actuarial valuation, the unfunded liability of the Uniform Defined Benefit Pension is \$3,318,496, with a funding ratio of 81.26%.
+However, in 2016, the plan overall performance was 6.93%.
+This was the second year in a row the Township missed its investment goal of 7.5%.
 If this trend continues, the Township overall unfunded liability will increase.
 The Township's ability to manage this increase is very limited because all pensions related to uniform police are covered under Act 600, which was voted upon by the Commonwealth of Pennsylvania Legislature.
 Sadly, a number of proposals have been offered by the Pennsylvania Legislature to modify Act 600, but there is an absence of political will to change Act 600.

 In the 2008 Uniform Contract negotiations, the uniform employees were award an Other Post-Employment Benefits (OPEB) in which the Township would pay half the insurance premium of fully retired uniform employees (25 years of service) up until the Medicare age requirement.
 Since OPEB was established in 2008 and has exclusions, the Township has adopted a Pay as You Go method for funding this liability.
 As required by GASB 45, the Township conducted its first actuarial study in 2014 on this future liability.
-The study projected the Township to have a maximum exposure of \$47,125 for 2015; however since all of the retired employees that are eligible for OPEB are ineligible for coverage, the actual liability is zero for 2015.
+The study projected the Township to have a maximum exposure of \$46,523 for 2016.
+However, only one retiree qualified for the benefit with a cost of \$8,225 in the year 2016.

-Management's Discussion and Analysis (Unaudited) Year Ended December 31, 2015
+Management's Discussion and Analysis (Unaudited) Year Ended December 31, 2016